JasperEssien2/finder-matcher-gen/docs/generated-files/finders.md

 }
 ```

 A `${my_test_file}.finders.dart` file containing generated custom finder classes is created after running the generation command.
-The generated custom Finders are private by default and expose a global variable or function for use.
+The generated custom finders are private by default and expose a global variable or function for use.

 ### Naming convention
-Generated Finder class names follow the pattern `_${MyWidgetName}MatchFinder`.
+Generated finder class names follow the pattern `_${MyWidgetName}MatchFinder`.

 ```dart
 class _MyWidgetMatchFinder extends MatchFinder {